HibaRajarajeswari/MEDICAL-DIAGNOSIS/README.md

 # Ex.No: 8 Logic Programming – Medical Diagnosis Expert System
+# DATE:23/03/24
+## REGISTER NUMBER:212221040056

-## AIM: Write a Prolog program to build a medical Diagnosis Expert System.
+# AIM: Write a Prolog program to build a medical Diagnosis Expert System.

-## Algorithm:
+# Algorithm:
 Start the program.
 Write the rules for each diseases.
 If patient have mumps then symptoms are fever and swollen glands.